Orungamin, 100 mg capsules 14 pcs

 1. Hypersensitivity to itraconazole or excipients.

-3. Concurrent use of the following medications:
+3. Simultaneous use of the following medications:

-4. children under 3 years of age.
+4. Children under 3 years of age.

-5. fructose intolerance, sugar/isomaltase deficiency, glucose-galactose malabsorption.
+5. Fructose intolerance, sucrase/isomaltase deficiency, glucose-galactose malabsorption.

-Side effects
+Side Effects

-Blood organs: leukopenia, neutropenia, thrombocytopenia.
+From the hematopoietic organs: leukopenia, neutropenia, thrombocytopenia.

 Allergic reactions: serum sickness, angioedema, anaphylactic and anaphylactoid reactions, hypersensitivity.